CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

 PathP≡Path A a1 a2 i =
   PathP (λ j → A (i ∨ j)) (transport-filler (λ j → A j) a1 i) a2

-PathP-iso-Path : ∀ (A : I → Type ℓ) (x : A i0) (y : A i1) → Iso (PathP A x y) (transport (λ i → A i) x ≡ y)
+PathP≃Path : ∀ (A : I → Type ℓ) (x : A i0) (y : A i1) → (PathP A x y) ≃ (transport (λ i → A i) x ≡ y)
-PathP-iso-Path A x y = pathToIso (PathP≡Path A x y)
+PathP≃Path A x y = pathToEquiv (PathP≡Path A x y)
 ```

-This gives an isomorphism, but the forward and backward maps are not
+This gives an equivalence, but the forward and backward maps are not
 the nice `toPathP`{.Agda} and `fromPathP`{.Agda} maps that we defined
 above.
-For our purposes, this simpler isomorphism is good enough.
+For our purposes, this simpler equivalence is good enough.

 ## Transport Computes